-&lt;sup>31 See (01-4-3), approved by the faculty 7 May 2001.
+&lt;sup>36 See (01-4-3), approved by the faculty 7 May 2001.

-&lt;sup>32 Addition recommended by CAPT and approved by the faculty 18 May 2020 (20-3-3).
+&lt;sup>37 Addition recommended by CAPT and approved by the faculty 18 May 2020 (20-3-3).

-- (iv) The recommendation of the Committee on Appointments, Promotion and Tenure, in response to all the information made available to it, is submitted in writing to the Dean for Academic Affairs by the chair of the Committee, by December 1 or as soon thereafter as possible. - 4.
+- (i) The Committee on Appointments, Promotion and Tenure and the Dean for Academic Affairs first meet to make a preliminary review of each case to evaluate if further information is required.
+At any point before Step iii below, the Committee may request further information through follow-up letters or meetings with the candidate and/or department.
+Both the candidate and the department or review committee may request a meeting with the Committee.
+If concerns arise that could lead to a negative decision, the Committee shall invite the candidate to discuss its concerns. - (ii) The Committee, the Dean for Academic Affairs and the President meet to discuss issues and concerns of each case. - (iii) The Committee meets with the Dean for Academic Affairs present and reaches a final recommendation. - (iv) The recommendation of the Committee on Appointments, Promotion and Tenure, in response to all the information made available to it, is submitted in writing to the Dean for Academic Affairs by the chair of the Committee, by December 1 or as soon thereafter as possible. - 4.
 The Dean for Academic Affairs will inform each candidate for promotion of the recommendation of the Committee on Appointments, Promotion and Tenure, and the reasons therefore, together with the Dean's own recommendation before conveying these recommendations to the President.
 The President has discretionary authority to recommend or not recommend promotion. - a) Promotion to tenured rank may occur only by vote of the Trustees.
 Such votes are normally taken at the midwinter meeting.
 If the tenure review process is for any reason delayed beyond December 20, the President's recommendation may not be acted upon until the spring meeting.
-Promotion will take effect, if voted, at the beginning of the seventh year of service. - b) If the promotion is to be recommended, the candidate will be informed as early as possible, and in any event before the recommendation goes to the Trustees' Academic Affairs Committee for review and subsequent recommendation to the Executive Committee and the Trustees' general meeting. - c) If the promotion is not to be recommended to the Trustees and their committees, or if the Trustees fail to vote promotion, the candidate will be notified as early as possible and (if the review process has been delayed) no later than June 1 of the sixth year that the appointment will terminate at the end of the seventh year. - 5.
+Promotion will take effect, if voted, at the beginning of the academic year following the tenure review. - b) If the promotion is to be recommended, the candidate will be informed as early as possible, and in any event before the recommendation goes to the Trustees' Academic Affairs Committee for review and subsequent recommendation to the Executive Committee and the Trustees' general meeting. - c) If the promotion is not to be recommended to the Trustees and their committees, or if the Trustees fail to vote promotion, the candidate will be notified as early as possible and (if the review process has been delayed) no later than June 1 of the review year that the appointment will terminate at the end of the subsequent year. - 5.
 At any stage in the tenure process, until a final recommendation by the President, the candidate may request review of the procedures used at the previous stage.
 In the case of a procedural violation, a new review will take place at the stage in which the violation was committed.

-In the case of alleged discrimination or infringement of academic freedom, the candidate can submit a description of the alleged offense along with any pertinent documents, including a personal statement, to the committee or individual involved in the next stage of the review process.
+6. In the case of alleged discrimination or infringement of academic freedom, the candidate can submit a description of the alleged offense along with any pertinent documents, including a personal statement, to the committee or individual involved in the next stage of the review process.
 The candidate's statements will remain a part of the candidate's file throughout the tenure review.